 Option 2: Aligning the rail trail closer to Route 119 was also considered.
 In this option, the trail would be treated as a sidewalk across a concrete driveway apron.
 A concrete trail surface along Route 119 will serve as a visual cue of rail trail alignment to users and motorists.
-To accommodate the variety of trucks using Shepherd's, the driveway apron would extend along their entire driveway opening rather than creating defined curb cuts.
+To accommodate the variety of trucks using Shepherd's business, the driveway apron would extend along their entire driveway opening rather than creating defined curb cuts.
 The driveway apron would consist of an 8-foot trail with a 5-foot separation to Route 119.
 In addition, a minimum 3-foot clearance from the edge of the trail to existing trees and utility poles would need to be maintained.

-0 50 100 Feet Scale: Figure 63: Shepherd's Autobody Squannacook River Rail Trail Townsend & Groton, Massachusetts
+Figure 64: Shepherd's Autobody Squannacook River Rail Trail Townsend & Groton, Massachusetts

-Figure 66: North Middlesex Regional HS Connection Squannacook River Rail Trail Townsend & Groton, Massachusetts Recommendation: The recommended design must balance the safety and mobility of rail trail users with the daily operations of Shepherd's business.
+Recommendation: The recommended design must balance the safety and mobility of rail trail users with the daily operations of Shepherd's business.
 Option 2 is the preferred alternative for crossing Shepherd's Auto Body shop entrance.
-The recommended typical trail section is shown as Figure 25 in Section 7 of this report.
+The recommended typical trail section is shown as Figure 26 in Section 7 of this report.